jamesjsong/Stim/_posts/2021-04-04-Halfway-Through-a-Novel.markdown

 Matt Haig’s conceptually compelling *Midnight Library* suffers from less than mediocre prose.

-I picked it up on a whim, because it was the top book on Goodreads.
+I picked it up on a whim because it was the top book on Goodreads.
 I was curious.
 What do people find interesting?
 Apparently, the story of a victim of suicide who, in an interim afterlife, gets to explore all the lives that could have been had she taken a different fork in her narrative.

 Clearly, the book hit a deep chord.
 We have many choices and many regrets of omission.
 Historically, people were either members of the aristocracy or stuck in a dead-end guild, yeomanry, merchanthood, or slavery.
 If you were lucky, you were a figure of the dominant religion, like a priest or the temple’s resident virgin.
 There was no middle class to bring innovation.
 Though there was some talk of strengthening the middle class in Han China, for instance, social roles were basically determined before birth.
 Today, we are tasked with the highly unusual dilemma of being (or seeming to be) active decision-makers of our life trajectories.